tomerlichtash/mels-loop/public/content/docs/the-story-of-mel/pages/mel-kaye-cv/index.en.md

 <figcaption>Rita Kaye’s citizenship application.
 Source: Ancestry</figcaption>
 </figure>

-לצד בקשת ההתאזרחות של ריטה, הגישה משפחת קיי המתרחבת בקשות אזרחות גם עבור אביו של מל, הרמן.
+Along with Rita’s naturalization application, the expanding Kaye family applied to grant citizenship to Mel’s father, Herman.

 <figure>
 ![](https://res.cloudinary.com/dcajl1s6a/image/upload/v1684300867/mel-kaye-bio/naturalization/herman-kornitzky/herman-kornitzky-us-naturalization-form-1-front_jyng2j.jpg)

-<figcaption>טופס בקשת מעמד אזרח עבור ריטה קיי. מקור: Ancestry</figcaption>
+<figcaption>Herman Kaye’s citizenship application.
+Source: Ancestry</figcaption>
 </figure>

-## המילה האחרונה
+## Final words

 Mel never sought (or even acknowledged) his glory in the hacking culture.
 In fact, only one person managed to track him down and extract a few words out of him.
 Anthony Cuozzo, a computer programmer and hacking folklore buf who grew to admire the character portrayed in The Story of Mel.
 Following a clue he uncovered during his search for Mel, he wrote an email to rimel3@roadrunner.com (possibly an acronym for Rita and Mel), hoping it would reach the legendary engineer.
 Our research in the Mel’s Loop project supports Cuozzo’s hunch.

-Thus wrote Anthony Cozo on April 2012:
+Thus wrote Anthony Cuozzo on April 2012:

 <figure dir="ltr">
     Anthony Cuozzo <acuozzo@***.********.***>